Mortgage Repayments: How Are They Calculated

 Find out the factors that determine mortgage repayments, including the amount you’re actually borrowing and the interest rate you may end up with.

-In this guide, you’ll find an overview of the factors that determine mortgage repayments, a handy calculator tool for working out yours and a series of repayment tables highlighting the amount you can expect to pay based on specific mortgage amounts and interest rates.
+In this guide, we’ll break down the key factors determining your mortgage repayments, provide a handy calculator to estimate your costs, and include repayment tables showing what you can expect to pay based on different loan amounts and interest rates.

 How to calculate your mortgage repayments

 Use our mortgage calculator tool to get an idea of what your mortgage repayments could be based on the amount borrowed, interest rate and term length.
-Simply enter the amount you want to borrow along with a rate and term length to get some quick results.
+Simply enter the amount you want to borrow, rate, and term length to get some quick results.

 Mortgage Repayment Calculator